 - Loading the orders into the vehicles so they can be delivered to the customers

 Each step presents risks and hazards because movements and interactions are always there.
 For example, receiving and unloading the goods might make the forklifts tip over.
-Loading the orders into the vehicles also presents risks because of the lifting and driving required (e.g. the forklifts carrying the goods from the shelf into the vehicles).
+Loading the orders into the vehicles also presents risks.
+This is because of the lifting and driving required (e.g. the forklifts carrying the goods from the shelf into the vehicles).

 Workers can inform managers about the risks and hazards present in the warehouse (whether there’s movement or none).
-It’s a continuous and dynamic approach to identifying risks so that control measures will also be continuously updated.
+It’s a continuous and dynamic approach to identifying risks so that safety procedures will also be regularly updated.

-But no matter the types and levels of risks, there are common effective ways of dealing with them:
+But no matter the types and levels of risks, there are common effective ways of dealing with warehouse safety hazards:

 - Eliminate the hazards (highest priority)